 Since the time Guenon’s book was published, much has changed in the West.
 On the one hand, the knowledge of Eastern systems such as the various schools and sects of Hinduism as well as Buddhism, has become much more prevalent, even to the point of attracting many adherents.
-On the other, there are the many alternative, or New Age, type of spiritualities, primarily deriving from Theosophy and similar movements.
+On the other, there are the many alternative, or New Age, types of spiritualities, primarily deriving from Theosophy and similar movements.
 The latter consist of a strange mix of not fully understood principles heavily infused with mushy sentimentality.
 The former, although they show some promise, are too often incompatible with the Western mindset and style of life.
 The adherents either adopt alien styles of dress and mannerisms which are quite secondary to the intellectual principles or else end up accommodating the Eastern teachings to Western prejudices and, in the process, compromising what is authentic in them.
 That is why Guenon suggests:

 In our eyes, the most satisfactory solution for the West is the return to her own tradition, completed where necessary as to the domain of pure intellectuality.

 Now, this requires some explanation since the Western mind is so imbued with egalitarianism, even among those most loudly calling for a return to Tradition.
 This domain of intellectuality is only suitable for the small minority, or elect, who are capable of understanding.
 For the rest, there needs to be an exoteric religion that bears these principles in a more palatable form.
 Hence, we witness the many discussions, often heated, about a return to Christianity or some sort of neo-pagan revival.
 That debate is not of interest to the elect who understand that metaphysics and religion need not be in the least incompatible.
 Guenon writes: